|Table of Contents|

 Condumel Condos - Located on the beach, just two miles north of the town of San Miguel, Condumel is a small, simple, pleasing and effective condominium-style lodging.
 Designed in a modern-day representation of the Puuc Mayan style, it's an intriguing place.
 Once you've had a look at the prices, you'll see that Condumel is also an excellent value.
 Each mini-suite includes complete kitchen, bedroom, sitting area, hammock, full bathroom, and balcony overlooking the sea.
 Rooms are air-conditioned with ceiling fan.
 Daily maid service is provided.
 It's a short drive or inexpensive taxi ride into town to enjoy the shopping, dining, and nightlife of San Miguel.
 Of course, you can just swing in the hammock and watch the sun set in your front yard, or snorkel and swim in the beautiful blue ocean that is your front yard.
 Details and pricing: Condumel.

 Drift Diving - Just a quick note here.
 Beginners are often unnecessarily fearful of drift diving.
-After 50+ dive trips to Cozumel, all I can say is, "relax and go with the flow."
+After more than three decades of dive trips to Cozumel, all I can say is, "relax and go with the flow."
 There is simply no need to fight the current.
 If you want to slow down, just duck in behind an outcropping of the reef.
 You'll find that all the fish congregate in such eddies, so they don't have to work hard either.
 Basically you just drift along as part of the current, enjoy the sights, and on ascent, make your safety decompression stop while still drifting.
 You generally find that when you surface at the end of the dive, your dive boat is right there waiting for you.
 An important safety tip though: Don't surface directly behind the boat, where the Captain may not see you.
 The engines ARE running and may be engaged at any moment.
-Rather, surface ten or so yards away from the boat, be sure the Captain sees you, and then swim to the boat on the surface.
+Rather, surface ten or more yards away from the boat, be sure the Captain sees you, and then swim to the boat on the surface.

 Dining for Divers - While dedicated divers go to Cozumel for the value, variety and excitement of the scuba diving, even mossbacks like me are not immune to Cozumel's topside attractions.
 For starters, the dining options are unlimited, with choices for all tastes and budgets.
 Cozumel offers everything from fast food and fajitas, to superb gourmet restaurants with an excellent level of cuisine and top-notch service.

 Around town, good choices in ascending order of expense are El Moro, the Mission, Santiago's, La Choza, Ernesto's Fajitas, Joe's Place, the Coral Reefer, numerous interesting Italian restaurants, Prima Trattoria, Guido's, Pepe's Grill, Cafe del Puerto, and the excellent new wave cuisine of Gallito Sol.
 One of my all-time favorites is the rustically romantic Cabana del Pescador (the Fisherman's House).
 It's about two miles north of town, on the road along sea.
 All they serve is lobster - you select your tail and pay by its weight.
 Bring someone you love and give this place a try…by candlelight no less.
-Fans of Costa Brava take note, due the new International Pier constructed downtown they have been forced to move to a new location, after 15 years of serving many thousands of divers their morning coffee, $2.00 breakfasts, and $1.00 beers!!

 Party People - The party people amongst us have no doubt partaken of the wild-side pleasures of places like Carlos and Charlies, or the Hard Rock Cafe Cozumel, where the "fun" never stops.
 There are numerous other nightspots and dance clubs that don't even start cranking until 11:00 p.m.
 So knock your socks off and have a good time...just remember, no drinking and diving.
 It's great to bring your dancing shoes to Cozumel, but do get some rest before you put your dive booties back on.
 Remember to keep yourself well-hydrated on the dive boat with plenty of water...not cervezas.
 And most of all...watch out for those land sharks.
 They make the toothsome hammerheads in the ocean look good!!